stackotter/swift-cross-ui/CONTRIBUTING.md

 ## Codestyle

-To make working on SwiftGtk and SwiftGtkUI at the same time easier, SwiftGtkUI uses the same indentation as [SwiftGtk](https://github.com/stackotter/SwiftGtk).
+To make working on SwiftGtk and SwiftCrossUI at the same time easier, SwiftCrossUI uses the same indentation as [SwiftGtk](https://github.com/stackotter/SwiftGtk).

 - 4 space tabs
 - Add comments to any code you think would need explaining to other contributors